Gustav & the Seasick Sailors

 Black Oni (2005, 44.34) ****/T½Black Oni

-Although recorded in 2002, a sought-after deal with US weird progsters Cuneiform delayed the release of Five Suns until early 2004, adding two shorter tracks to the original album-long effort in the process.
-The band had expanded to a trio by this point, adding keys/guitar man Daniel O'Sullivan, which must make this something like their fifth different instrumental setup in eight years...
-Dan adds hugely to the band's sound, and the band have 'progressified' all round, with drummer Dave Smith adding a gong to his kit, extensive use of my vintage gear in the studio, not to mention Dan's new Fender Rhodes.
-Five Suns itself is 45 minutes long, broken into five sections purely for the CD, and it's more Magma-influenced mayhem, with Smith's drumming (and gurning) having only become wilder since Great Sage.
+Although recorded in 2002, a sought-after deal with Cuneiform delayed the release of Five Suns until early 2004, adding two shorter tracks to the original album-long effort in the process.
+The band had expanded to a trio by this point, adding keys/guitar man Daniel O'Sullivan, making this something like their fifth different instrumental setup in eight years.
+Daniel adds hugely to the band's sound, the band 'progressifying' all round, drummer Dave Smith adding a gong to his kit, with extensive use of my vintage gear in the studio, not to mention Daniel's Fender Rhodes.
+Five Suns (the track) is forty-five minutes long, broken into five sections purely for the CD, more Magma-influenced mayhem, Smith's drumming (and gurning) having only become wilder since Great Sage.
 The piece's Main Riff is superb; a grinding, Mellotron-driven, bass-heavy zeuhl-fest to rival the masters themselves.
-The 'Tron (all strings) dips in and out of the piece, along with occasional bursts of Hammond, MiniMoog and Taurus pedals, although the Rhodes is the album's chief keyboard, heard to even better effect on the two later compositions, along with 'Tron strings and flutes on Mictlan.
+The Mellotron (all strings) dips in and out of the piece, along with occasional bursts of Hammond, MiniMoog and Taurus pedals, although the Rhodes is the album's chief keyboard, heard to even better effect on the two later compositions, along with Mellotron strings and flutes on Mictlan.
 Superb.

-Black Oni, again recorded some time earlier, finally appeared in spring 2005 on ex-Faith No More Mike Patton's Ipecac imprint.
+Black Oni, again recorded some time earlier, finally appeared in spring 2005 on Faith No More Mike Patton's Ipecac imprint.
 Described as 'the second in a trilogy', it shows the band at their best, although it's their first release to sound anything like its predecessor; I imagine a stable lineup helps.
-It's extremely difficult to assess properly on one listen, but it seems to lack the central riff that made Five Suns such a joy, while otherwise not sounding dissimilar to it, but suffice to say, if you like their sound, you won't be disappointed.
+It's extremely difficult to assess properly on one listen, but it seems to lack the central riff that made Five Suns such a joy, while otherwise not sounding dissimilar to it.
 Rather less Mellotron this time round, too, with strings and choirs towards the end of the piece.

 What was I saying about a stable lineup?
 After over ten years, my brother's left his own band.
 C'est la vie.
 They've produced one album since his departure, 2008's sprawling Elixirs, Mellotron credited, but a) sampled and b) inaudible.
-Anyway, Great Sage and its worthy predecessor, the sadly-'Tronless Hirohito (****) should still be available from Pandemonium while stocks last, but Five Suns and Black Oni should be easy to find, with (at last!) some sort of worldwide distribution.
-Anyway, all titles recommended, nepotism notwithstanding.
-Buy.
+Anyway, Great Sage and its worthy predecessor, the sadly-Mellotronless Hirohito (****) should still be available from Pandemonium while stocks last, but Five Suns and Black Oni should be easy to find, with (at last!) some sort of worldwide distribution.

 p.s.
 Have a look at the reviews for Matt's new project, Rashomon.